-Construction for General/Flag Officer's Quarters 13-26.
-New construction
+Construction for General/Flag Officer's Quarters 3-101a New construction a.

-- a.
 The number of general and flag officers authorized is relatively constant.
 Many are assigned to key and essential positions which require that they reside on installations.
 Most of these positions have Government-provided housing designated for their incumbents.
-Hence, the requirement to construct new GFOQ should occur only infrequently. - b.
-New construction of GFOQ could be expected when- - (1) A key and essential general or flag officer position is permanently added at an installation. - (2) Security of a general or flag officer and his or her family demands housing on a military installation rather than in local communities. - (3) A decision is made to replace existing high cost GFOQ or GFOQ completely destroyed by fire or other disaster. - (4) An existing GFOQ can no longer be economically maintained. - c.
+Hence, the requirement to construct new GFOQ should occur only infrequently.

+b.
+New construction of GFOQ could be expected when-(1) A key and essential general or flag officer position is permanently added at an installation.

+(2) Security of a general or flag officer and his or her family demands housing on a military installation rather than in local communities.

+(3) A decision is made to replace existing high cost GFOQ or GFOQ completely destroyed by fire or other disaster.(4) An existing GFOQ can no longer be economically maintained. c.
 Requests for construction of GFOQ must be accompanied by economic analyses using life cycle considerations which examine all feasible alternatives.
 Where redesignation of existing housing among grade categories is not feasible, a strong justification must be submitted with the request. d.
-See also chapter 10, sections I, II, and IV.
+See also para 3-73.

-13-27.
-Reprogramming post acquisition construction
+3-101b Reprogramming post acquisition construction

-Although HQDA may reprogram (per para 10-8 and app B) a post acquisition construction project within the annual appropriation and authorization except for individual dwelling units costing \$50,000 (\$60,000 to support the disabled) or more (\$35,000 for foreign source DU), no such projects will be done for GFOQ through reprogramming action.
+Although HQDA may reprogram (per para 3-8b) a post acquisition construction project within the annual appropriation and authorization except for individual dwelling units costing \$50,000 (\$60,000 to support the disabled) or more (\$35,000 for foreign source DU), no such projects will be done for GFOQ through reprogramming action.
 All such projects must be planned for, programmed, and included in the annual budget submittal to Congress.